jundalisay/spblist/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-40.md

-hear with thine ears, and set thine heart upon all that I shall shew you; for to the intent that I might shew [them] unto you [art] you brought hither: declare all that you seest to the house of Israel. {40:5} And behold a wall on the outside of the house round about, and in the man’s hand a measuring reed of six cubits [long] by the cubit and an hand
+hear with thine ears, and set thine heart upon all that I shall shew you; for to the intent that I might shew [them] unto you [art] you brought hither: declare all that you seest to the Israelites. {40:5} And behold a wall on the outside of the house round about, and in the man’s hand a measuring reed of six cubits [long] by the cubit and an hand
 breadth: so he measured the breadth of the building, one